Get Your Special Education-Generalist Added Endorsement

 Your admissions counselor will help evaluate your prior learning credit, provide information regarding financial aid and tuition assistance, recommend courses and help you get started with the application process.

-Applicants seeking an added endorsement from the College for Professional Studies must possess a baccalaureate degree from a regionally accredited college or university and a teaching license.
+Applicants seeking an added endorsement from the College of Contemporary Liberal Studies must possess a baccalaureate degree from a regionally accredited college or university and a teaching license.

 Materials Needed for Application and Admission: